Taxation of international executives

 The employee’s mandatory social security contributions are in principle considered as tax deductible from the Luxembourg individual income tax standpoint.

 A dependency contribution of 1.4 percent is due on professional income and income from net assets (investment, rental, and miscellaneous income).
-It is not capped and not deductible from the Luxembourg individual income tax standpoint.
-It is calculated on the gross salary and state pension less a monthly abatement of EUR480.74 (index 775.17) with effect from 1 January 2016.
+It is not capped and not deductible from the taxable basis from the Luxembourg individual income tax standpoint.
+It is calculated on the gross income from salary and state pension less a monthly abatement of EUR 499.65 (index 794.54) with effect from 1 January 2018.
 For the other categories of income, it is calculated on net income after tax abatements.

 Are there any gift, wealth, estate, and/or inheritance taxes in Luxembourg?

-Luxembourg taxes are imposed on transmission of property by deceased or donors domiciled in Luxembourg, or for non-resident deceased or donors with respect to real estate located in Luxembourg.
-Each beneficiary, whether resident or non-resident of Luxembourg, has in principle to pay tax on his/her inheritance or gift.
+Luxembourg inheritance / gift taxes may be due on transmission of property by deceased or donors resident in Luxembourg, or for non-resident deceased or donors with respect to real estate located in Luxembourg.
 Gift tax is levied on the donee in respect of all gifts made in writing.
-Rates vary depending on the degree of family relationship with the deceased (inheritance) from 0 percent up to 48 percent, or between the donor and the donee (gift), from 1.8 percent up to 14.4 percent.
-There may be no inheritance tax liability (depending on the level of transmission) on inheritances by direct descendants, or by spouses with children.
+Rates vary depending on the degree of family relationship with the deceased (inheritance), or between the donor and the donee (gift), from 0 percent up to 48 percent.
+There may be no inheritance tax liability (depending on the level of transmission) on inheritances by direct descendants, or by spouses or registered partners.

 Are there real estate taxes in Luxembourg?

-A real estate transfer tax of 6 percent to 9 percent, depending on the locality is levied on the acquisition of Luxembourg real estate together with a registration duty of 1 percent.
-In case of purchase of a principal residence, each purchaser may benefit (under certain conditions) from a one-time tax credit of EUR 20,000.
+A real estate property transfer tax of 6 percent to 9 percent, depending on where the real estate property is located is levied on the acquisition of Luxembourg real estate property together with a transcription duty of 1 percent.
+In case of purchase of a principal residence, each purchaser may benefit (under certain conditions) from a maximum abatement of EUR 20,000 (doubled for couples).

 Are there sales and/or value-added taxes in Luxembourg?

-The different VAT rates applicable in Luxembourg from 1 January 2016 are 3 percent, 8 percent, 14 percent, and 17 percent.
+The different VAT rates applicable in Luxembourg for 2018 on are 3 percent, 8 percent, 14 percent, and 17 percent.